ciciken/sc-friendlist/README.md

 sc-friendlist
 =============

-First Pass Naive Method
+first pass naive method
 ========

-Mapper
-===

-    k os a number <= n.  n will be controlled outside of this program by how many times this program is called in the pipeline.
+init_mapper
+====

+  input is a list of tab separated pair of names.

+  init_mapper will create a map of each unique name as key and a csv string of first degree friends as value.

+  output is a list of tap separate pair of strings where first string is the namekey and the second string is a csv string of name key's first degree friends.

+  output can be read by a reducer or inner_mapper to find next degree friends.

+inner_mapper
+====

-    input is a list where first token is the namekey amd each subsequent token represents friends at the k degree level where k is the index of the tab separated line.  these friend tokens may be a csv string representing many friends at the k degree or a single string at the k degree representing one friend.
+  input is a list of tab separated pair of strings.  the first string is the name key and the second string is a friendlist represented by a csv string of k degree friends.

-    for each namekey, determine maxk and map a list of friends at the maxk+1 degree. maxk is determined as last tab separated token.

-    output is a list that matches the rules of the input.
+  inner_mapper will add k+1 degree friends to the friendlist for each name key.

-    output can be read by a reducer or this mapper again to find next degree friends.
+  output follows the same rules as the input for k+1 degree friends.  it can be read by a reducer or inner_mapper again to find next degree friends.

-    reducer can take care of sorting and duplicates.
+reducer
+====

+  input is a list of tab separated pair of strings.  the first string is the name key and the second string is a friendlist represented by a csv string of k degree friends.

+  reducer will accumulate friend lists in a local output file… need to look into best thread safe solution here.